 Tracking your conversion rate over time will help you to see whether changes you make in your sales and marketing are improving your conversion rate.

-Let’s say you sell $10,000 worth of product in a month and the cost of goods sold was $4,000.
-The gross margin as a percentage is 60%.
-It’s calculated by dividing your gross margin (sales of $10,000 minus the cost of goods sold of $4,000) by the total sales.
+Let’s say you sell $10,000 worth of product in a month and the cost of goods sold (COGS) was $4,000.
+The gross profit margin as a percentage is 60%.
+It’s calculated by dividing your gross margin (sales of $10,000 minus the COGS of $4,000) by the total sales.

 If you want to calculate it per product, in order to know what products are the most profitable for you to sell, you’ll do the same calculation per item.
 Say you sell shirts and a customer buys one shirt for $20.
 If the cost of that shirt to you is $8, your gross margin ratio on that shirt is 60%. ($20 – $8) ÷ 20 = 60%

-The higher your gross margin is, the more money you have remaining to pay for other business expenses like salaries, rent and marketing.
+The higher your gross profit margin is, the more money you have remaining to pay for other business expenses like salaries, rent, and marketing.